The reasons it’s hard and the steps to take.

 Straws to avoid

-Avoid online services claiming to find people.
+Avoid online services claiming to find people for you.

 This is where a quick phone call to your attorney might be in order.
-If nothing else, they may be able to either perform the search using trusted tools they have access to, or recommend a tool for you to use directly.
+If nothing else, they may be able to either perform the search using trusted tools they have access to or recommend a tool for you to use directly.